 There are a lot of ways that viruses have been known to escape from virtual machines and cause damage.

-Ideally, the virtual machine should be isolated from your home network and any devices that you regularly use.
+Ideally, the virtual machine should be isolated from your home network and any devices you regularly use.

 You can even run the virtual machine on a bootable USB drive on a burner computer to ensure it has almost zero access to anything valuable.